port-labs/port-docs/docs/promote-scorecards/slack-notifications.md

 # Slack Notifications

-The portal contains valuable data about standards and compliance (in the form of scorecards or initiatives) about software catalog entities, such as the production readiness (scorecard) of a microservice (an entity).
+Your developer portal contains valuable data about your entities, including their compliance with your standards (using scorecards or initiatives).
+For example, we can easily determine the production readiness (scorecard) of a microservice (an entity).

 The [Port slack sender](https://github.com/marketplace/actions/port-message-sender) will allow you to automatically send reports and reminders with regard to initiatives or scorecards, letting managers and developers know what standards need to be met that are relevant to them.

-# Slack Scorecard Report
+## Slack Scorecard Report Example

 ![Slack Scorecard Report](../../static/img/scorecards/slack/scorecard-report.png)

-# Slack Scorecard Reminder
+## Slack Scorecard Reminder Example

 ![Slack Scorecard Reminder](../../static/img/scorecards/slack/scorecard-reminder.png)